c0rnch1p/Scuttle/readme.md

 various command line networking utilities.
 Scuttle acts as a wrapper for UFW, IPTables, Proxychains, Tor, OpenVPN, and WireGuard.
 Its expansive functionality makes managing network tools more efficient and accessible.
-Please do not attempt intalling or running this program if the OS kernel is not using systemd as an init system.
+Please do not attempt intalling or running this program if the kernel is not using systemd as an init system.
 ##
 #### Installation
 ##